ZeroSharp/zerosharp.github.com/source/_posts/2012-05-25-nuget-1-dot-8-installation-problem.markdown

 date: 2012-05-25 00:26
 comments: true
 categories: [visualstudio, nuget]
+description: A fix for a problem when installing NuGet 1.8.
 ---

 The NuGet team just released NuGet 1.8.
 Unfortunately there is an issue when upgrading it via the NuGet package manager.
 The following message appears and the installation fails.